RolandOrg/node-web-app/README.md

-# GitOps with Tekton and ArgoCD
+# GitOps with Tekton and ArgoCD( Simple Node JS App Soup to Nuts: From DeskTop Docker to OpenShift Cluster )

-Node JS App: Soup to Nuts: From DeskTop Docker to OpenShift Cluster
+This is a simple tutorial that helped me get an understanding of Tekton and ArgoCD.

 ### Clone this repo